nfdi4plants/Swate-templates/README.md

 #### How to contribute to STRService

 * Update the STRClient.cs file after you have finished your work in order to avoid failings when pushing to main.
-Run the command [given here] (#strclient-generation)
+Run the following [command](#strclient-generation)